wonsunahn/CS1632_RentACat_Cucumber/README.md

 at the **Supplementary Exercise 1 GitHub** link.
 Once you submit, GradeScope will run the autograder to grade you and give feedback.
 If you get deductions, fix your code based on the feedback and resubmit.
 Repeat until you don't get deductions.

-If you have insurmountable difficulties that you could not resolve by either asking your classmates or your instructor, please complete the reflection section in the ReportTemplate.docx file, export it to ReportTemplate.pdf, and then submit the file as part of your repository.
-If you do not write a reflection even when you have deductions on the autograder, I can only assume that you did not put any effort into it.
+Again, if you get deductions, you must have had posted at least one question on the exercise channel as a proof of effort to get credit.

 # GradeScope Feedback

 GradeScope grades your submission in two phases:

-1. RentACatImpl Test (score=number passing)
+1. RentACatSolution Test (score=number passing)

-   In this phase, your Cucumber tests are run against the IMPL objects.
+   In this phase, your Cucumber tests are run against the SOLUTION objects.
 All scenarios (14 in total) are expected to pass.

 1. RentACatBuggy Test (score=number failing)